munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="list">

-Having `block()` return the raw list of statements and leaving it to `statement()` to wrap that in a Stmt.Block looks a little odd.
+Having `block()` return the raw list of statements and leaving it to `statement()` to wrap the list in a Stmt.Block looks a little odd.
 I did it that way because we'll reuse `block()` later for parsing function bodies and we don't want that body wrapped in a Stmt.Block.

 </aside>

 That's it for syntax.
-For semantics, we add another visit method to Interpreter:
+For semantics, we add another visit method to Interpreter.

 ^code visit-block

-To execute a block, we create a new environment for the block's scope and pass it off to this other method:
+To execute a block, we create a new environment for the block's scope and pass it off to this other method.

 ^code execute-block

-It executes a list of statements in the context of a given <span name="param">environment</span>.
+This new method executes a list of statements in the context of a given <span name="param">environment</span>.
 Up until now, the `environment` field in Interpreter always pointed to the same environment -- the global one.
 Now, that field represents the *current* environment.
 That's the environment that corresponds to the innermost scope containing the code to be executed.

 To execute code within a given scope, this method updates the interpreter's `environment` field, visits all of the statements, and then restores the